Antibiotics are wonderful but narrowly specific tools in the fight against disease.

 Not All Bacteria are Mean

 Bacteria are single-celled living organisms with a cell wall and without a nucleus.
 Most bacteria are harmless, and some are even beneficial to animals.
-Trouble starts when disease-causing bacteria invade our pets’ bodies and proliferate at a rate that is too overwhelming for the immune system to handle alone.
+Trouble starts when disease-causing bacteria invade our dogs’ bodies and proliferate at a too overwhelming rate for the immune system to handle alone.

 Bacteria Have Achilles’ Heels